crazybie/linear_ac/README.md

 3. Much simpler and faster on reclaiming memories.
 No need to manually release every object back, just reset the allocation cursor.

 ## Limitations
-1. Don't store pointers of objects allocated from the build-in allocator in linear allocated objects.
+1. Don't store the pointers of build-in allocated objects into linear allocated objects.
 (There's a debug flag for checking external pointers)
-2. Don't store and use the pointers of linear allocated objects after the allocator is released.
+2. Don't store and use the pointers of linear allocated objects after the allocator is reset or released.